-There are many alternatives for commercial and industrial development in the Town.
-The Plan Recommendations attempt to organize commercial development.
+There are many alternatives for commercial and industrial development in the Itown.
+The Plan Recommendations attempt to organize commercial development based on size and potential impact to the community.
 It is recognized that existing non-residential zoning at times results in conflicting land uses being sited in close proximity.
-It is recommended that the commercial zones particularly along Route 9, Route 50 and Ballard Road be reviewed to ensure that they meet the intent of the Town in providing appropriate opportunities, while protecting and enhancing both residential and non-residential development.
+Thus ilt is recommended that the commercial zones particularly along Route 9, Route 50 and Ballard Road be reviewed to ensure that they meet the intent of the Town in providing appropriate opportunities, while protecting and enhancing both residential and non-residential development.
+Current zoning in the Route 50 Corridor consists of three different commercial zones, an industrial zone, and residential zoning.

-There were also discussions regarding creating new commercial zones and rezoning certain areas to address the varying impacts, and the size and scale of commercial development on surrounding land uses and to ensure appropriate transitions of land use from most intense to least intense (commercial to residential).
-It was determined that particularly along Routes 50 and 9, and Ballard Road that Corridor Studies should be conducted first and which may result in part, in zoning changes that address land use compatibility.
+There were as-also discussions regarding creating new commercial zones and rezoning certain areas to address the varying impacts, and the size and scale of commercial development on surrounding land uses and to ensure appropriate transitions of land use from most intense to least intense (commercial to residential).
+It was determined that particularly along Routes 50 and 9, and Ballard Road that Corridor Studies should be conducted first and would-which may result in part, in zoning changes that address land use compatibility.